SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/deploy-multiple-accounts-regions.md

 ## Before you start

-If this is the first time you've deployed the AWS Observability solution, read the [Before You Deploy](/docs/observability/aws/deploy-use-aws-observability/before-you-deploy/) topic for more information.
-And, complete the prerequisites for StackSets as described in the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).
+* If this is the first time you've deployed our AWS Observability solution, read the [Before You Deploy](/docs/observability/aws/deploy-use-aws-observability/before-you-deploy/) topic for more information.
+* Complete the prerequisites for StackSets as described in the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).

 ## Step 1: Open the CloudFormation template